Sports-Database/WikiSports/ReadMe.md

 if instead, you saw `Empty set (0.00 sec)` something went wrong and you should let me know!

 13. You're done!
-You can keep messing around with the container or you can close it with `docker-compose down`
+You can keep messing around with the container or you can close the session with `docker-compose down`